 I heard over and over again, “When it is meant to be your baby, it will be your baby.”
 I tried to keep that in my mind, especially when we would go through a failed adoption, but I can honestly say now...it is SO TRUE!
 We know now that our little baby boy was meant to be ours and we needed to wait until he was ready to meet us!

-We started our journey with LifeLong in December of 2013, and our son was born in September of 2014.
-We were connected with a few different birthmothers along the way, some honest, some not so honest, and we quickly learned what to look out for as we went through the process.
+We started our journey with LifeLong in December, and our son was born in September the following year.
+We were connected with a few different expectant mothers along the way, some honest, some not so honest, and we quickly learned what to look out for as we went through the process.
 In the end, you don’t always have control over everything and some things need to be left up to God, the universe, or whatever you may believe in.
 My husband and I feel very strongly now that what is meant to be will be.
 Our experience was one we would have never expected.

 After a few failed adoptions, we were connected with our birthfather and birthmother, Jason and Liz from Arizona.
 Our adoption happened very quickly.
 Our birthmother and birthfather had not been sure about choosing adoption, so they had waited to make that decision until close to the end of her pregnancy.
 We all spoke on the phone (Jason, Liz, my husband Angel, and myself).
 We all seemed to be on the same page with what we all were looking for and agreed that we wanted to move forward together.